 It’s one of the great conundrums of conservation management: often the animal species of most concern are the most difficult and time-consuming to find.

 Some of these species are rare, while others are cryptic, hiding high in the canopy or deep in their burrows.
 Some are highly mobile, never staying in one place for too long.
 Others avoid the traps traditionally used by scientists to monitor animal populations.

 Often you need to go out and do an enormous amount of sampling – a lot of sites, a lot of time – in order to get enough detections of a species to have any scientifically robust idea of what’s happening.
 We’re always looking for tools which will allow us to sample those species or particular groups of species more efficiently.

-– Dr Alaric Fisher, Executive Director, Flora and Fauna Division within the Northern Territory Department of Environment and Natural Resources (DENR)
+– Dr Alaric Fisher, Executive Director, Flora and Fauna Division within the Northern Territory Department of Environment, Parks and Water Security (DEPWS)

-Banner photo: Gouldian Finch group drinking, Wyndham, Kimberley, Western Australia, Australia, photo Minden Pictures/Alamy Stock Photo.
+Banner photo: Gouldian Finch group drinking, Wyndham, Kimberley, Western Australia, Australia.
+Photo by Minden Pictures/Alamy Stock Photo.